UBC-FRESH/nemora/docs/howto/custom_distributions.md

 # Register Custom Distributions

-`dbhdistfit` ships with a core registry (Weibull, Gamma, Johnson SB, Birnbaum-Saunders, and the generalized beta and generalized secant families).
+`nemora` ships with a core registry (Weibull, Gamma, Johnson SB, Birnbaum-Saunders, and the generalized beta and generalized secant families).
 Generalised secant entries are available as `gsmN` for `N >= 2` (e.g. `gsm3`, `gsm5`) and can be extended via the same plugin hooks.
 The registry can be extended at runtime.
 You can plug in additional probability density functions either by calling the